jxnblk/blog/src/pages/the-three-tenets-of-styled-system.md

 ## Responding to Change

-Consistency is great, but I've never seen a product stabilize to the point of allowing consistency to happen on its own.
+Consistency is great, but I've never seen a product freeze feature development to devote effort into keeping things looking consistent.
 Developers are frequently working in short sprint cycles to finish tasks that likely didn't account for styling consistency when they were estimated.
 Over time this leads to technical debt and parts of the CSS code base quickly become obsolete pieces of legacy code.